Andreas Neufert: Biography

 On his father's side Neufert is related to the architect Ernst Neufert (1900–1986), to the philologist Friedrich Vollmer (1867–1923), to Anna Maria Lasinsky (Freiin von Knapp) (1782–1839) the German-Polish romantic poet, and to the German-Polish Lasinsky family.
 On his mother's side he has German-English ancestors in the families Garrels and Russell.

-Neufert studied art history, philosophy and literature at the universities of Munich, Vienna and Paris, and took his doctorate at the Witten/Herdecke University.
+Neufert studied art history, philosophy and literature at LMU Munich, the University of Vienna, and the University of Paris, and took his doctorate at the Witten/Herdecke University.
 His dissertation about the Austrian-Mexican surrealist Wolfgang Paalen is mainly concerned with the aspect of the Viennese philosophical tradition of (logical positivism, Ludwig Wittgenstein, Ernest Mach).
-It was published 1999 under the title Im Inneren des Wals at Springer-Verlag Wien/New York.
-1993/94 he worked as guest curator at the Museum Moderner Kunst – Stiftung Ludwig, Vienna, and 1994 as co-curator of the retrospective exhibition Wolfgang Paalen in the Museo de Arte Carrillo Gil, Mexico City; Neufert became a regular guest-curator at the MACG, Mexiko (1994–98) and realized f.e. exhibitions like Recuerdo del Paraiso eternal, André Breton.
+It was published in 1999 under the title Im Inneren des Wals at Springer-Verlag Vienna/New York.
+From 1993 to 1994, he worked as guest curator at the Museum Moderner Kunst – Stiftung Ludwig, Vienna, and 1994 as co-curator of the retrospective exhibition Wolfgang Paalen in the Carrillo Gil Art Museum, Mexico City; Neufert became a regular guest-curator at the MACG, Mexiko (1994–98) and realized f.e. exhibitions like Recuerdo del Paraiso eternal, André Breton.
 He has extensively researched the life of Wolfgang Paalen, the surrealist artist and thinker.
-2015 he published the 700 pages biography on Paalen Auf Liebe und Tod (Parthas Berlin).
-In 2019 he curated a Wolfgang Paalen Retrospective Exhibition for the Österreichische Galerie Belvedere in Vienna.
+In 2015, he published the 700-page biography on Paalen Auf Liebe und Tod (Begriffsklärung) (Parthas Berlin).
+In 2019, he curated a Wolfgang Paalen Retrospective Exhibition for the Österreichische Galerie Belvedere in Vienna.

-Neufert has three children and lives with his family in Berlin-Schöneberg and Bork am See (Brandenburg).
+Neufert has three children and lives with his family in Berlin-Schöneberg and in Bork am See (Brandenburg).
 Since 2002 he has worked as a freelance curator and author.